-A simple, easy recipe for sourdough Irish soda bread made with tangy sourdough discard.
+A simple, easy recipe for homemade sourdough Irish soda bread made with tangy sourdough starter.
 Slightly sweet, not too dense, with a hint of butter.
-Adapted from Ina Garten.
+Recipe adapted with changes from Ina Garten.

 - 375 g (3 cups) all purpose flour (I use KAF)

 - 5 g (1 tsp) baking soda

 - 7 g (1 1/2 tsp) fine sea salt